mROS-base/mros2/README.md

 # mros2

-mROS 2 (formly `mros2`) is a agent-less and lightweight runtime environment ROS 2 for embedded devices.
+mROS 2 (formly `mros2`) realizes a agent-less and lightweight runtime environment compatible with ROS 2 for embedded devices.
-This repository contains the communication middleware of mROS 2.
+This repository contains the communication layer of mROS 2.

 mROS 2 mainly offers pub/sub APIs compatible with [rclcpp](https://docs.ros2.org/dashing/api/rclcpp/index.html) for embedded devices.
 [ROS 2](https://docs.ros.org/en/dashing/) is a de-fact platform for the robot system development, and provides pub/sub communication infrastructure with the DDS/RTPS protocol.